Election deposit: India

 In the Republic of India, candidates for election to the lower house of the parliament – Lok Sabha – must pay a security deposit of ₹25,000.
 For state assembly elections the amount is ₹10,000.
-For Scheduled castes and scheduled tribes candidates the amounts are 12,500 and ₹5,000 respectively.
-Any candidate who fails to secure more than one-sixth (16.7%) of the total valid votes cast in a first-past-the-post voting system would both forfeit his or her deposit and bail rights.
+For Scheduled castes and scheduled tribes candidates the amounts are ₹12,500 and ₹5,000 respectively.
+Any candidate who fails to secure more than one-sixth (16.7%) of the total valid votes cast in a first-past-the-post voting system would forfeit his or her deposit.

-Republic of Ireland
+Ireland

-In the Republic of Ireland, candidates for election to Dáil Éireann who have been nominated by political parties registered to contest Dáil elections, as well as non-party candidates who are able to provide detailed information of 30 electors in the constituency who have assented to their nomination, are not required to pay a deposit.
+In Ireland, candidates for election to Dáil Éireann who have been nominated by political parties registered to contest Dáil elections, as well as non-party candidates who are able to provide detailed information of 30 electors in the constituency who have assented to their nomination, are not required to pay a deposit.
 Candidates who fail to meet either of these criteria, however, must pay a deposit of €500.
 This follows a High Court ruling; the court found that the obligatory payment of deposits by all candidates was repugnant to the Constitution of Ireland.

+Candidates for Local Elections who have been nominated by registered political parties, as well as non-party candidates who are able to provide detailed information of 15 electors in the constituency who have assented to their nomination, are not required to pay a deposit.
+Candidates who fail to meet either of these criteria, however, must pay a deposit of €100.

+Candidates standing in European Elections must pay a deposit of €1,800.

 Candidates who paid the deposit are returned if their final vote total, under the single transferable vote electoral system, exceeds one-quarter of the Droop quota for their constituency; i.e. in a four-seat constituency, the quota is 20% therefore the deposit threshold is 5%.
 This is also the threshold that candidates' votes must exceed in order for them to claim an election expenses allowance from the State.